DWFlanagan/ntrh/raw_markdown.md

 A word or two is in order concerning the nature of these things known as grades.
 Few numbers at RPI will be more arbitrary than these.
 It will seem that the values placed on test scores, computer projects and even class attendance are totally ridiculous.
 They will only become clear if you understand something very basic about grading at Rensselaer.

-The Curve, or as we like to think of it, the _\`\`C'' Vortex_, is the root fault.
+The Curve, or as we like to think of it, the _"C" Vortex_, is the root fault.
 In large classes, for example, the instructors will be attempting, whenever they make a test up, to insure that the grades achieved will fit nicely into a curve like this: 5% with F's, 10% with D's, 70% with C's, 10% with B's and 5% with A's.
 If this doesn't work out, then our friend the arbitrary constant will be added to the grades to bring them in line with these goals.
 In Math classes, there may also be multiplication by a different arbitrary constant, just to prove that the Math department can do arithmetic better than anybody else.

-Many of you might be thinking to yourselves, \`\`Hey, this is bogus!''
+Many of you might be thinking to yourselves, "Hey, this is bogus!"
 Think again.
 Look over your old physics course work; compare it with what the rest of your class did.
 Examine your efforts in relation to others while you take Engineering Courses.
 Think on this: Are you really doing anything all that much better than anybody else?
-Eventually you will see a pattern that spells \`\`2.0'' for your QPA.
+Eventually you will see a pattern that spells "2.0" for your QPA.
 Keep this in mind when explaining your performance to the P & M. It is the curse of the curve.

 ### What happens if you do fall out of the C Vortex?